How to Become a Pediatric Nurse: A Guide to Getting into Child Health Nursing

 Pediatric Nurses Fill an Important Role in the Healthcare System

-Pediatric nurses fill a crucial role in the healthcare system.
+Pediatric nurses play a crucial role in the healthcare system.
 They set young patients on the path to good health and build their trust in the medical system.
 While aspiring pediatric nurses can count on challenges, they can also count on gap-toothed smiles and the reward of making a difference in a child’s life.

 Kristen Lewis